xcv58/finatra-swagger/README.md

     libraryDependencies += "com.jakehschwartz" %% "finatra-swagger" % "2.9.0"

-First, add a Swagger object into the Server

-    object SampleSwagger extends Swagger
+First, create a subclass of a SwaggerModule

-    object SampleApp extends HttpServer {
+    object SampleSwaggerModule extends SwaggerModule {

+      @Singleton
+      @Provides
+      def swagger: Swagger = {
+        val swagger = new Swagger()

         val info = new Info()
           .description("The Student / Course management API, this is a sample for swagger document generation") .version("1.0.1")
           .title("Student / Course Management API")

-      SampleSwagger.info(info)
+        swagger
+          .info(info)
+          .addSecurityDefinition("sampleBasic", {
+            val d = new BasicAuthDefinition()
+            d.setType("basic")
+            d
+          })

+        swagger
+      }
+    }

+Then add the module to the list of modules in the Server.
+Don't forget to include the DocsController in the router!

+    object SampleApp extends HttpServer {
+      override protected def modules = Seq(SampleSwaggerModule)

       override def configureHttp(router: HttpRouter) {
         router
-          .add[WebjarsController]
-          .add(new SwaggerController(swagger = SampleSwagger))
+          .add[DocsController]
           ...
       }
+    }

-Then configure the endpoints using the `SwaggerRouteDSL`
+Lastly, configure the endpoints using the `SwaggerRouteDSL`

-    class SampleController extends Controller with SwaggerSupport {
+    class SampleController@Inject()(s: Swagger) extends SwaggerController {
-      implicit protected val swagger = SampleSwagger
+      implicit protected val swagger = s

       getWithDoc("/students/:id") { o =>
         o.summary("Read the detail information about the student")